oneapi-src/disease-prediction/README.md

 conda activate disease_pred_intel
 python -m intel_extension_for_pytorch.cpu.launch --disable_numactl run_inference.py --saved_model_dir ../saved_models/intel --input_file ../data/disease-prediction/Testing.csv --batch_size 20 --intel --bf16
 ```
+> **_NOTE:_**  Please enable bf16 inference only if you are using a platform that supports AVX512 bf16 instructions, they include the third generation Intel® Xeon® Scalable processors (Cooper Lake) and the fourth generation Intel® Xeon® Scalable processors (Sapphire Rapids).
+AVX512 bf16 instructions are **not** supported by Ice Lake which is also a third generation Intel® Xeon® Scalable processor.

 **Note:**
 Intel® Extension for PyTorch* contains many environment specific configuration parameters which can be set using the included CPU launcher tool.
 Further details for this can be found at https://intel.github.io/intel-extension-for-pytorch/1.11.200/tutorials/performance_tuning/launch_script.html.
 While the above command sets many parameters automatically, it may sometimes be better to set some parameters manually.